Cotalker/documentation/blog/2021-09-03-send-survey-bot.md

 <span className="hero__subtitle"><em>

-Don't have time to fill out a survey.
+Don't have time to fill out a survey?
 Let the bots do it!

 </em></span>